HunterHalvorson/HunterHalvorson/README.md

 # 💫 About Me

-I'm a fourth-year **Computer Science student** at the **University of Calgary** with interests in **data science, machine learning.
+I'm a fifth-year **Computer Science student** at the **University of Calgary** with interests in **data science, machine learning.
 I enjoy solving problems, analyzing data, and building software that makes a real impact.

 ---